A Novel Statistical Framework for Recovering Radial Velocities from Line-by-Line Spectral Data

 Topic-Contributed Paper Session

-Detecting low-amplitude radial velocity (RV) signals is challenging because stellar variability can mimic or obscure the Doppler shifts caused by low-mass planets.
-Changes in the shapes of spectral lines provide valuable information for disentangling stellar variability from true Doppler shifts.
-In this work we introduce a novel framework for analyzing spectroscopic time-series data.
+Detecting and characterizing Earth-analogue exoplanets with radial velocity (RV) measurements is a primary goal of modern astronomy.
+However, stellar variability can mimic or obscure the subtle RV signals caused by these low-mass planets.
+Changes in the shapes of spectral lines provide valuable information for disentangling this variability from true RV variation.
+In this work, we introduce a novel framework for analyzing spectroscopic time-series data, framing the spectra as high-dimensional panels of spectral lines measured repeatedly over time.
 Our model jointly estimates a shared temporal RV component and line-specific regression coefficients linking RV deviations to multiple shape descriptors extracted from hundreds of spectral lines.
-Though the proposed statistical model is classical, the novelty lies in the exploitation of estimated line-by-line shape information from the spectra, producing significant reductions in RV root-mean-square errors.
-Applied to a large spectroscopic dataset with known ground-truth RV signals, the model reduces the root-mean-square error by approximately 76% relative to uncorrected line-by-line Doppler shifts.
+While the underlying statistical architecture is grounded in well-established methods, its power lies in the exploitation of estimated line-by-line shape information, producing significant reductions in RV root-mean-square error.
+When applied to a large spectroscopic dataset with known ground-truth RV signals, the model reduces the root-mean-square error by approximately 76% relative to uncorrected line-by-line Doppler shifts.

 Keywords